Carbon monoxide poisoning – barbecues and why they can be deadly

 I really don’t think this widely enough publicised.
-I did not know until very recently that the fumes given off in the dying embers of a barbecue are poisonous.
+I am embarrassed that until recently I did not connect I did not connect that the fumes given off in the dying embers of a barbecue are poisonous.
 Actually not just poisonous but are deadly carbon monoxide fumes that kill.

 Now I understand about gas appliances and carbon monoxide.
 I also understand about open fires and log burners requiring appropriate ventilation and a carbon monoxide alarm, but I had never quite clocked the connection between that and barbecues and the toxic gas in its dying embers.
 Am I the only one who is so naive?

 What has prompted me to write about this is having heard of two deaths in the last year quite close to where I live, where people have died as a direct result of carbon monoxide poisoning caused by fumes in their tent.

 I also heard of a lady – a seasoned camper who managed to crawl to the reception of the campsite where her husband was already unconscious from carbon monoxide poisoning.
 They both just survived.
 Mainly because she recognised the symptoms before she fell unconscious.

 Carbon monoxide (CO) is a colourless, odourless, tasteless, poisonous gas produced by the incomplete burning of carbon-based fuels, including gas, oil, wood and coal.